The metric structure of compact rank-one ECS manifolds: Completeness of connections

 \begin{lem} If $\vec{X}$ and $\vec{Z}$ are vector fields along a curve defined on an open interval $J\subseteq\R$ of the variable $s$ containing $0$, and

 then $\vec{X}(s) = (1-s)\vec{Z}(s)$ for all $s\in J$. \end{lem}

 In fact, $s\mapsto \vec{X}_s= (1-s)\vec{Z}_s$ satisfies \eqref{eqn:IVP_affine}.

 The next Lemma generalizes \cite[Lemma 1.4]{JGP08} and is used in Section \ref{sec:main_proofs} to prove Theorem \ref{teo:generic_Dperp}.
 In its proof (and later in Appendix \ref{app:technical}) we adopt the notational convention of \cite[end of Sect.
-1]{JGP08}: given a \emph{variation of curves} in a manifold $M$ with a connection, that is, a ${\rm C}^\infty$ mapping $(t,s)\mapsto x(s,t)$ from an open set in $\R^2$ into $M$, we denote by $x_s,x_t$ (or, $x_{ss},x_{st},x_{tss}$, etc.) its partial (or, partial covariant) derivatives of orders $1,2,3$ etc., all of which are vector fields along the variation, meaning, as usual, sections of the corresponding pull\-back of $TM$.
+1]{JGP08}: given a \emph{variation of curves} in a manifold $M$, that is, a ${\rm C}^\infty$ mapping $(t,s)\mapsto x(s,t)$ from an open set in $\R^2$ into $M$, and a connection on $M$, we denote by $x_s,x_t$ (or, $x_{ss},x_{st},x_{tss}$, etc.) its partial (or, partial covariant) derivatives of orders $1,2,3$ etc., all of which are vector fields along the variation, meaning, as usual, sections of the corresponding pull\-back of $TM$.
 As the connections involved are flat and tor\-sion-free,

 \begin{lem} Let $\mathcal{P}$ be a distribution on $L$, and assume that: \begin{enumerate}[\normalfont(a)] \item $\nabla$ is flat and torsionfree, \item $\mathcal{P}$ is trivialized by a vector space $\mathcal{X}$ of complete parallel vector fields, \item there is a vector space $\mathcal{Y}$ of complete vector fields on $L$ which is isomorphically mapped via the quotient projection onto a vector space of sections trivializing the quotient bundle $TL/\mathcal{P}$ over $L$, and parallel relative to the connection induced on $TL/\mathcal{P}$. \end{enumerate} Then $\nabla$ is complete. \end{lem}